actix/actix/README.rst

 ``stderr``

-  A path to a file where `fectl` should redirect stderr.
+  A path to a file where `fectld` should redirect stderr.

   *Default*: do not redirect stderr